Ariccia: History

-Being rather near to the Imperial capital, and favoured by a fresher climate, Aricia was chosen by many of the Rome's patricii as a location for their leisure villas.
+Being rather near to the Imperial capital, and favoured by a fresher climate, Aricia was chosen by many of Rome's patricii as a location for their leisure villas.
 It also was recognized for the calibre of its wine and foodstuffs.
 Martial wrote favourably of its leeks and Pliny relished a unique variety of Arician cabbages.

 Because of its wealth and its strategic location near the coast, the city was sacked several times during and after the fall of the Roman Empire, by Goths, Vandals and, finally, by the Saracens who destroyed it in 827.
 The inhabitants subsequently moved to the ancient acropolis and founded a new community.

 In 990 the Castrum Ariciensis ("Ariccia's Castle") was a dominion of Guido, count of Tusculum.
 During the reign of Pope Nicholas II the castle was absorbed by the Papal States, from which it, in turn, passed again to the Earls of Tusculum as a fiefdom (1116).
 The Roman Church regained Ariccia in 1223 with Pope Honorius III, of the Savelli family, and maintained it until the first half of the 15th century.

 The population of Ariccia began to decline, however.
 After a period under the administration of the castle of Lariano, it passed to the Genzano district, which at that time registered only 100 residents.
 Around 1400 all the territory became the property of the Monastery of Sant'Anastasio alle Tre Fontane and, after a brief period under the Savelli once more, was sold to the Abbey of Grottaferrata.

 Pope Sixtus IV handed Ariccia over to the Savelli, who executed several works to improve its condition, including the draining of the volcanic lake (Lake of Vallericcia) which lay to the west, between the hills and the sea.

 Systematic archaeological excavations of the site began around this period.
 In 1637 Giovanni Argoli, at the request of his patron the Cardinal Lelio Biscia, writes up a description of votive objects and inscriptions found during excavations at Aricia.

 In 1661 the city passed to the powerful Chigi family, who rebuilt the splendid Palazzo Savelli Chigi in the main square, in which the invaluable Chigi archives were housed.
 The Chigi Pope Alexander VII lived for long periods in Ariccia and drastically changed its character, with important contributions from the prominent Baroque sculptor and architect Gian Lorenzo Bernini, designer of the piazza of St Peter's Basilica in Rome.
 Among Bernini's rich contributions to the character of the town were the piazza and the Collegiata di Santa Maria Assunta which faces the palazzo.

 In 1854 Pope Pius IX ordered the construction of a bridge.
 This bridge bypassed the large wood (now the Parco Chigi) in the valley, which hindered access to Ariccia from Rome along the Via Appia.